borgcoin/Borgcoin1/README.md

 with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Borgcoin is also the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Borgcoin client software, see http://www.coingen.io.

 License
 -------